SchrodingerZhu/area-exam-survey/writing/main.typ

 In an imperative environment, these data structures provide handy ways to store and access elements in an uniform manner with excellent locality.
 In the functional world, however, one cannot mutate the underlying memory objects (in user-visible ways).
 Otherwise, referential transparency can potentially be destroyed.
 Purely functional expressions are devoid of side effects.
 Many implementations utilize this fact to avoid repeated evaluations of the same expressions.
 If some memory objects referred by an expression are mutated in unexpected ways, the whole program may produce undesired results.

 As shown in @functional-programming, to represent state transitions, functional programs carrying aggregate state objects as the arguments to their continuation.
 The most safe and conservative way to update aggregate objects is to clone them in whole with required change applied and then pass newly created objects to the continuation.
-If there are any evaluation referring to old objects, their existing results can still be used as nothing is changed in their memory state.
+If there are any evaluated expressions referring to old objects, their existing results can still be used as nothing is changed in their memory state.

 ```haskell
 addOne : Array Int -> Int -> Array Int